matze240/fremd_repo/data/MS.md

 ## Comments

-well implemented and structured ontology.
-A structured controlled vocabulary for the annotation of experiments concerned with proteomics mass spectrometry.
+well implemented and structured ontology.fawfw A structured controlled vocabulary for the annotation of experiments concerned with proteomics mass spectrometry.